rahullym/restq/SUPABASE_SETUP.md

 - Use direct connection (port 5432) for migrations
 - Don't use `pgbouncer=true` for migrations
-- Run migrations from Render Shell, not locally
+- Run migrations from your deployment platform's shell, not locally

 ## Upgrading Supabase Plan